What to order when you’re staying sober on your night out

 You know all about craft beer.
 But how much do you know about H20?
 Any good teetotaler knows their waters, both fizzy and flat.
 Carbonated water is, in a word, bubbly.
 It’s the type of stuff that, like soda, will explode if you shake it up before you open it.
 Most carbonated water is infused with carbon dioxide under pressure.
 The exception is some natural mineral water.
 So let’s break down the bubblies:

-Club soda: Club soda is the poor imitation cousin of mineral water, as it’s traditional H20 pumped up with bubbles and minerals artificially.
+Club soda is the poor imitation cousin of mineral water, as it’s traditionally H20 pumped up with bubbles and minerals artificially.
 Why?
-Because we all can’t afford a $7.00 bottle of naturally sourced mineral water.
-Club soda with lime is a non-alcoholic bar go-to.
-You can drink it all night, it’s cheap, and calorie-free.
+Because we all can’t afford a $7.00 bottle of naturally-sourced mineral water.
+But club soda with lime is a non-alcoholic bar go-to.
+You can drink it all night, it’s cheap and calorie-free.
 Another perk?
 To a nosy bystander, it appears to be a liquor-laden cocktail.

-Tonic water: Hey, it’s named water, right?
+Hey, it’s named water, right?
 It probably belongs on this list.
 Whoa there, hoss.
 Quit playing fast and loose with your water game.
 Tonic water, although often sold next to club soda in the grocery store, is more similar to Sprite.
 It includes sugar, fruit extracts, and quinine.
-It was originally sold as a preventative for malaria.
-Now, we know better and use its biting flavor in mixed drinks.
-If you’ve laid off the booze, there’s no reason not to be tossing back tonic water.
+Due to the quinine, tonic water was originally sold as a preventative for malaria.
+Now its biting flavor is popular in mixed drinks.
+If you’ve laid off the booze, there’s no reason to stop tossing back tonic water.

 Bubbly waters are just the beginning.
 You, my friend, can become a connoisseur of not drinking.
 We’re here to help with that.
 Stay tuned for Part 2 in this series, where we focus on staying sober under the radar when you go out.
 You’re ready to stop.
 We’re here to help.